wp-plugins/cointent/readme.txt

 Please email us at support@cointent.com we will fix it right away.
 Thanks for your help!

 == Changelog ==

+= 1.0 =
+* Release to Wordpress.org
+* Fixing some formatting, and trying out tagging/ stable release

 = 0.2 =
 * Added tracking for article gating - tracks the difference between gated articles viewed vs those that are not
-* Added time read widget in place of logo for "readTime" experimemnt
+* Added time read widget in place of logo for "readTime" experiment

 = 0.1 =
 * Added emergency failure message state